alebairos/chat-app/docs/features/ft_137_consolidated_voice_config_spec.md

 **Priority:** High
 **Category:** Architecture Refactoring
 **Effort:** 2 days
+**Status:** Canonical specification (supersedes archived FT-136)

 ## OVERVIEW

 Consolidate all voice configuration into the `audioFormatting` section of `personas_config.json`, creating a unified, maintainable system that eliminates scattered voice settings and enables persona-specific voice customization with language optimization.

+> **Note:** This specification consolidates and supersedes FT-136, which has been archived due to redundancy.
+FT-137 provides the comprehensive implementation approach for voice configuration consolidation.

 ## PROBLEM STATEMENT